lin-tan/fairness-variance/dlfairness/README.md

 The code for bias metric calculation is self-contained and is located under `other/metric_calculation`.
 You will need the content of all the `OUTPUT_DIR`s in the previous section (RS2).

-Details of bias metric calculation code can be found in `Bias Metric Calculation.pdf`.
+Details of bias metric calculation code can be found [here](other/metric_calculation/README.md).